sdss/explorer/docs/guide/crossmatch.md

 If you have a list of target identifiers, such as [Gaia](https://esa.gaia.int/) DR3 source identifiers you want to crossmatch with SDSS-V data, you can use the **Crossmatch** menu to find them with Explorer.
 Simply paste in a selection of identifiers you have (newline separated) and watch it go!

 !!! info "Pro Tip!"
     Use the `Targets` View alongside crossmatching to get a good look at your data.
-You can compare it to our internal carton identifiers!
+You can compare it to our internal `catalogid`!

 ![crossmatch_gaia](../assets/crossmatch_gaia.gif)
 /// caption